Ghana Local Transportation & Accommodation for the Visitors

 Accommodation in Ghana is quite costly and probably the biggest drain on tourist budget.
 The top hotels are all located in capital but there are few in the city of Kumasi and Takoradi and some of the major coastal resorts.
 These are mostly overpriced and usually cater to NGO, government and business travelers.
 Budget accommodation or local hotels are lack in services, cleanliness, maintenance and amenities.
 Though they’re lack in services but they are very cheap.
 It is recommended to enjoy beach camp and B&Bs rather than bona fide hotels, they’re much fun and more attractively priced.

 Bed and Breakfast is much better option than hotels in Ghana, available at attractive prices in Accra, Kumasi and along the west coast.

-There’re not much camping opportunities in Ghana Accra as tourist feel burden to carry the camping equipment or tents except when they have to spend lot of time visiting the remote wildlife reserves and national parks.
+There’re not many camping opportunities in Ghana Accra as tourists feel the burden to carry the camping equipment or tents except when they have to spend a lot of time visiting the remote wildlife reserves and national parks.
 Some of the backpacker-oriented resorts located along the coast also allow camping.
 In many fishing villages, camping is also available but one must have to get permission from the local authorities.
 The coastline of Ghana is scattered with lots of unpretentious but enchanting beach camps, endeavoring simple living and sociable feel to backpackers, young travelers and volunteers.